aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/5-delete-iam-principal-from-ae/index.en.md

 ```
 ::::

-Note that the current Role Id `AROAQAHCJ2QPOIJYQ2RTT` from the earlier one `AROAQAHCJ2QPJTOAB3E4V` even for same Role ARN.
+Note that the current Role Id `AROAQAHCJ2QPOIJYQ2RTT` is different from the earlier one `AROAQAHCJ2QPJTOAB3E4V` even for same Role ARN.

 Let us test access to EKS cluster.